 Enter the Server URL http://elevation.arcgis.com/arcgis/services and your ArcGIS.com user name and password.
+Note that for later versions of ArcGIS you can omit the services at the end of the URL.

 Note that your user name and password needs to have been associated with an ESRI license as arranged by one of the instructors.
 Click Finish.
 You should see arcgis on elevation.arcgis.com displayed in your Catalog under GIS Servers.